rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

 If you encounter difficulties or questions while using the nexus, please contact the STScI help desk.
 As this platform is still in active development, we cannot guarantee prompt resolutions to any support requests.
 -->

-## Named Server
+## Named servers

-You might decide that you would like to open more than oen server at a time or just create a more organized server set-up.
-You create multiple or named server by clicking `Home` on the top navigation bar instead of launching a server imediately when you log in. <!-- Does this save the details of your server? -->
+You might decide to open more than one server at a time or simply create a more organized setup.
+Create multiple or named servers by clicking `Home` on the top navigation bar instead of launching a server immediately when you log in. <!-- Does this save the details of your server? -->

 Type in a name for your new server (e.g. "test-server") and select the smaller blue button `Add new server`.

-That's it.
-You should be greated with a "Welcome to the Roman Research Nexus!" page in a JupyterLab instance.
+That’s it.
+You should be greeted with a “Welcome to the Roman Research Nexus!” page in a JupyterLab instance.

 ## Stopping a server

 The virtual server that runs your personal instance of the Nexus will shut down after approximately an hour of inactivity.
 You can restart this virtual server the next time you access the Nexus.

-You can stop a server instance using the `Hub Control Pannel`, which is accesses for the JupiterLab UI by clicking `File -> Hub Control Panel`.
+You can stop a server instance using the `Hub Control Panel`, which is accessed from the JupyterLab UI by clicking `File -> Hub Control Panel`.

 ## Teams

-### Creating Teams
+### Creating teams

 <!--Ask Nexus people about this) -->

-### Shared Files
+### Shared files

-Team Storage can be access through `/teams/<your team name>/` (see `teams.md`).
+Team storage can be accessed through `/teams/<your team name>/` (see `teams.md`).

 ## Environments

-There exist robust documentation on the creation of environments on the Nexus in `software.md`, which you can get to by clicking the `Installing extra software` link on the welcome page.
+There is robust documentation on creating environments on the Nexus in `software.md`, which you can reach by clicking the “Installing extra software” link on the welcome page.

 **TL;DR**
-Environments are created, listed, activated, exported and removed using
+Environments are created, listed, activated, exported, and removed using:

 ```
 # Create